-As shown in Table 3, our model with multi-view input achieves the smallest error values, when compared to two other baselines.
-After joint-training with synthetic data, all models perform better in shape estimation, while maintaining similar results using other metrics (Table 1 and 2), i.e. they do not overfit.
-The joint errors of the HMR [19] are fairly good, so they can still recognize the synthesized human in the image.
+As shown in Table 2.3, my model with multi-view input achieves the smallest error values, when compared to two other baselines.
+After joint-training with synthetic data, all models perform better in shape estimation, while maintaining similar results using other metrics (Table 2.1 and 2.2), i.e. they do not overfit.
+The joint errors of the HMR [32] are fairly good, so they can still recognize the synthesized human in the image.
 However, a larger Hausdorff distance indicates that they lose precision on the shape recovery.